-Pregnancy/maternity - pregnant women may not feel confident in returning to use formal leisure facilities and should follow public health guidance on this as more information becomes available
+Pregnancy/maternity - pregnant women may not feel confident in returning to use leisure facilities and should follow public health guidance and new information as it becomes available.

 Summary of Socio Economic Impacts

 Booking procedures will be via telephone as well as on-line to ensure no negative impact for those without internet access or devices required to make online bookings.